C.J. Cron Player Props: Rockies vs. Diamondbacks

 C.J.
 Cron At The Plate

-- Cron is batting .221 with three doubles, five home runs and four walks.
+- Cron is hitting .222 with three doubles, five home runs and four walks.

+- In 56.5% of his 23 games this season, Cron has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.